On the Trail of Souls

 “The manumission of slaves, which a decade before had received stimulus from Dr. George Buchanan and the anti-slavery society, was creating a problem.
 The freed men found much difficulty adjusting to their new condition for they had virtually nowhere to go.
 A possible solution which attracted many people was the proposal to establish a nation for them in Africa.
 Again some members of St. Paul’s took an active interest in the plan.
 John Eager Howard was vice president of the Colonization Society which was organized on a national scale with headquarters in Washington.” —St. Paul’s Parish Baltimore, page 84.

-Learn more: http://stpaulsbaltimore.org/
+Learn more: https://stpaulsbaltimore.org/

 233 North Charles Street